philippe44/SpotConnect/README.md

-# SpotConnect: Enable Spotify Connect for UPnP devices
+# SpotConnect: Enable Spotify Connect for UPnP and AirPlay devices
-Use thise application to add Spotify Connect capabilities to UPnP (like Sonos) players
+Use these applications to add Spotify Connect capabilities to UPnP (like Sonos) or AirPlay players.
+Respectively **spotupnp* for UPnP and **spotraop** for AirPlay

 SpotConnect can run on any machine that has access to your local network (Windows, MacOS x86 and arm64, Linux x86, x86_64, arm, aarch64, sparc, mips, powerpc, Solaris and FreeBSD).
 It does not need to be on your main computer.
 (For example, a Raspberry Pi works well).
-It will detect UPnP/Sonos players, create as many virtual Spotify Connect devices as needed, and act as a bridge/proxy between Spotify controller (iPhone, iPad, PC, Mac ...) and the real UPnP/Sonos players.
+It will detect UPnP/Sonos or AirPlay players, create as many virtual Spotify Connect devices as needed, and act as a bridge/proxy between Spotify controller (iPhone, iPad, PC, Mac ...) and the real UPnP/Sonos or AirPlay players.

-The audio, after being decoded from vorbis, can be sent in plain, or re-encoded using mp3 or flac.
+For UPnP, the audio, after being decoded from vorbis, can be sent in plain, or re-encoded using mp3 or flac.
 The tracks can be sent one-by one and use the capability of UPnP players to do gapless playback by sending the next track ahead of the current one, but not all players support that or might simply be faulty.
 There is also a 'flow' mode where all tracks are sent in a continuous stream, similar to a webradio.
 Note that this mode can be brittle with regard to track position.
 In 'flow' mode, metadata are likely not to be sent, unlesss player supports 'icy' protocol.

+For AirPlay, the audio can be re-encoded using ALAC or left as raw PCM.

 ## Installing

-1. Pre-built binaries are in bin/ directory of this repository.
+1. Pre-built binaries are in bin/ directory of reach repository (spotupnp or spotraop).
 You can download the whole repository as a zip file, clone it using git, or go to the [bin/ folder in the web interface](https://github.com/philippe44/SpotConnect/tree/master/bin) and download the version that matches your OS.
 It's also possible to download files manually in a terminal by typing (e.g. for spotupnp arm version)<br/>`wget https://raw.githubusercontent.com/philippe44/SpotConnect/master/spotupnp/bin/spotupnp-linux--arm`
 ```
 For UPnP/Sonos, the file is `spotupnp-<os>-<platform>` (so `airupnp-macos-arm64` for UPnP/Sonos on MacOS + arm CPU)
 ```
-2. There is a "-static" version of each application that has all static libraries built-in.
-Use of these is (really) not recommended unless the regular version fails.
 For MacOS users, you need to install openSSL and do the following steps to use the dynamic load library version:
 	- install openssl: `brew install openssl`.
 This creates libraries (or at least links) into `/usr/local/opt/openssl[/x.y.z]/lib` where optional 'x.y.z' is a version number
 	- create links to these libraries:
 	```